-- 1. To open slide latch forward and pull up to open coupler before inserting ball. - 2.
-Place coupler on ball of same diameter as coupler and of same or greater capacity. - When ball is completely nested in socket, push top of latch handle rearward until handle snaps into closed position.
+- To open slide forward and pull up to open latch before inserting ball. - Place coupler on ball of same diameter as coupler and of same or greater capacity. - When ball is completely nested in socket, push top of latch handle rearward until handle snaps into closed position.
 (Figure 2)